tehzhed/portnord/README.md

 ## 🐞 Limitations

-This is a work in progress, and functionality is currently limited and unstable.
-(This is a pet project I'm working on to learn Rust! 🦀😍 Apologies if the code does not look idiomatic 📝🥺)
+This is a pet project I'm working on to learn Rust 🦀.
+It's a WIP, and functionality is currently limited and unstable.

 A partial list of limitations:
 - The list of pods and services is not updated live.